GeneseeValleyCalligraphyGuild/gvcalligraphy.org/src/pages/workshops.md

 ---
 **Current Workshop**

-More information about our next workshop is coming soon.
+On March 1, from 4-6 PM, Violet Smythe will present a short program on painting flowers, for members only.
+[Fabulous Flatbrush Flowers](/img/2026-VS-Flatbrush-Flowers.pdf)

+Also for members only - Italics with Carrie Imai March 14 and 21.
 [Italics with Carrie Imai](/img/GVCG_Carrie_2026.pdf)

 [Guild Gift Certificate Order Form](/img/gvcg-gift-certificate.pdf)